 Inter vivos (living) trusts usually take effect as soon as the trust is funded.
 Paper trusts without a corpus (the property in the trust) are unenforceable.
 Testamentary documents work a bit differently.

 Testamentary trusts are usually part of the person’s will, so they take effect once the will is probated.
 Once the judge appoints an executor, that person settles the estate’s accounts.
 Then, after the beneficiaries and inheritors receive their shares, the estate is closed.
-A Glendale probate and trust attorney can usually wrap up the process within twelve months.
+A Pasadena probate and trust attorney can usually wrap up the process within twelve months.

 What Happens If Things Go Wrong?